Ultifeek/monty/README.md

 Tasks

 0. push, pall
-Implement the push and pall opcodes
+Implement the push and pall opcodes.

 1. pint
-Implement the pint opcode
+Implement the pint opcode.

 2. pop
-Implement the pop opcode
+Implement the pop opcode.

 3. swap
 Implement the swap opcode.

 4. add
-Implement the add opcode
+Implement the add opcode.